Cornelia Frances: Career

 In April 1980, Frances made a guest appearance as lawyer Carmel Saunders on Prisoner.
 She then guest-starred in several more television shows, before taking another well-remembered role, as Barbara Armstrong (later Hamilton) in Sons and Daughters, which she played from 1982 until 1986, before her character was written out.
 The role saw her nominated for two Logie Awards.

 In 1988, Frances played an Irish landlady in feature film The Man from Snowy River II, although several of her scenes with Brian Dennehy were edited out.

 On 7 June 1988, Frances made her first appearance on Home and Away as long-running character Morag Bellingham, a judge, and the sister of long-running character Alf Stewart (Ray Meagher), as well as the sister of character Celia Stewart (Fiona Spence) and half-sister of character Colleen Smart (Lyn Collingwood).
 Frances played the recurring role of Morag for twenty-nine years.
 She expressed a desire to play Morag full-time on the show, and admitted that she did not like the coming-and-going as it was "very unsettling."

 In 1990, Frances appeared in Snow White and the Seven Dwarfs, her first pantomime, playing the Wicked Queen, alongside fellow Home and Away cast members in the UK.
 Later that year, she returned to the UK, to appear in a stage production of Caravan, opposite Noel Hodda and Alan Dale, followed by another pantomime, Dick Whittington, playing Queen Rat.

 From 1997 to 1998, Frances provided the voice of Tortoise on the Australian/Chinese children's series, Magic Mountain.
 She also hosted the Australian version of the quiz show, The Weakest Link (2001–2002).
 In the early 2000s, she worked for a winery in the Hunter Valley when she could not get acting work.

 Frances' autobiography And What Have You Done Lately? was published in 2003.
 She had plans to release two new novels, however these never eventuated.
 In the mid-2000s, a thief broke into her home whilst she was on holiday in the UK, stealing valuables, including her laptop, which held the only copy of her work.
 She contemplated a rewrite, but eventually abandoned the idea.

 Frances' later career involved voice acting in New Zealand animated children's series Milly, Molly (2008–2009) and a main role in the 2010 Australian stage production of Calendar Girls, as well as ongoing guest-spots on Home and Away, where she made her final acting appearance in 2017.

-On 26 January 2019, seven months after her death, Frances was posthumously awarded the Medal of the Order of Australia (OAM) for her services to the Performing Arts, in the Australia Day honours.
+On 26 January 2019, eight months after her death, Frances was posthumously awarded the Medal of the Order of Australia (OAM) for her services to the Performing Arts, in the Australia Day honours.